clearlinux/clear-linux-documentation/source/clear-linux/tutorials/greengrass.rst

 Description of Samples
 **********************

 The AWS Greengrass samples are located at the `Edge-Analytics-FaaS`_.
+For this tutorial we will use the 1.0 version of the source code.

 We provide the following AWS Greengrass samples: